 Step #3 of my 5 simple steps to start travel hacking is to pick a hotel brand and focus all of your spend and stays with that hotel brand.
 You will earn free nights and elite status faster, and reap the rewards of that loyalty with upgraded rooms, better availability, and more appreciation of your loyalty from the hotel staff.

-Hilton HHonors offers two cards each from Citibank and American Express.
-Each bank offers a no-fee version and a version with an annual fee.
-The no-fee cards are good to hold long-term to build your credit history, but the real value is with the annual fee cards.
+American Express offers multiple Hilton Honors cards.
+Hilton cards range from a no-fee version to a luxury version that offers complimentary top-tier Hilton Honors Diamond Elite status.
+There’s even a Hilton card for business owners.
+The no-fee card is good to hold long-term to build your credit history, but the real value is with the annual fee cards.

 I’ve had both the personal and business version of the Chase Marriott Rewards Visa for many years because of the free annual night benefit, which more than offsets the annual fee.
 If you get these cards at the right time, I’ve seen bonuses of up to 80,000 Marriott Rewards points!

 Marriott points can be useful for more than just hotel stays.
-Many people don’t know about the air and hotel packages.
-And with these packages you can actually receive more using less Marriott Rewards points!
+Many people don’t know about its air and hotel packages.
+And with these packages, you can actually receive more using fewer Marriott Rewards points!